 Spinal Cord Injuries

 Anyone who has suffered this catastrophic injury knows about the pain and suffering, extensive medical care and expenses, disability, and long-term and completely life-altering consequences.
+But, no one truly knows what to expect physically after a car accident.
 If your injuries were received in a motor vehicle accident caused by another party’s negligent driving conduct, you should consult with an experienced auto accident attorney as soon as possible.

 Spinal cord injuries suffered in car accidents are serious – the NSCISC reports motor vehicle accidents are the most common cause of these injuries in the last 10 years.
 If you’ve been in an auto accident and are feeling pain, tingling or numbness as a result, you may have suffered a serious spinal cord injury.